mvrdevelopment/spec/mvr-spec.md

 # Scope

-This document specifies "My Virtual Rig" (MVR), which is designed to provide a unified way of listing and describing the hierarchical and logical structure based on DIN SPEC 15800 "General Device Type Format" (GDTF) - and further environmental information of a show setup in the lighting and entertainment business.
+This document specifies "My Virtual Rig" (MVR), which is designed to provide a unified way of listing and describing the hierarchical and logical structure based on DIN SPEC 15800 "General Device Type Format" (GDTF) - and further environmental information of a show setup in the entertainment business.
 It will be used as a foundation for the exchange of extended device and environmental data between lighting consoles, CAD and 3D-pre-visualization applications.
 The purpose of an MVR-file is to reflect the real-world physical components of a show setup and the logical patch information of the devices while maintaining the kinematic chain.

 # Normative references

 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 - [ISO/IEC 21320-1:2015 Document Container File - Part 1: Core](https://www.iso.org/standard/60101.html)